 Populated with historic cottages, twisting oak trees, quaint shops and galleries, and fun and quirky residents.

 The preferred Sunday hangout for many locals, kids love to splash-around in the warm waters of the Western Lake outfall, while watching dolphins skip across the emerald green Gulf.
-The weekly tradition is called Sunday Funday.
+The weekly tradition is called Sunday Funday, and the fun doesn’t stop when it gets cold.
+Can you say beach bonfire?

 Was that a big celebrity that you just spotted back in the corner booth?
 Probably.
 But we don’t bother them here.
 Just like they rest of us, they come to 30A and South Walton to relax and create special memories with their families.